BryceEWatson/marlow/README.md

 # usage

-To open the web ui
+To open the web ui (Note: web ui is still in progress)
 ```sh
 $ marlow
 ```